Magical Power of Escherichia coli-1885

 Overview of Escherichia

-Escherichia coli is first isolated by Escherich in 1885 and it is the most important species encountered as a human pathogen.
+Escherichia coli was first isolated by Escherich in 1885, and it is the most important species encountered as a human pathogen.
 Most commonly found in human and animal intestines.
-There is various or numerous form of Escherichia coli present in nature.
+There are various or numerous forms of Escherichia coli present in nature.

 Morphology of Escherichia coli

 Escherichia coli is a gram-negative, non-sporing, bacillus.
 Size is 1-3 X 0.4-0.7 µm.
-Most strains of E.coli are motile via. peritrichous flagella.
-Capsule and fimbriae present in some strains.
+Most strains of E. coli are motile via. peritrichous flagella.
+Capsule and fimbriae are present in some strains.
 Growth occurs in a wide range of temperatures.

 Cultural characteristics of Escherichia coli

-Aerobic and facultative anaerobic bacteria and grow on ordinary culture media, 37OC in 8-24 hours.
+Aerobic and facultative anaerobic bacteria grow on ordinary culture media, 37OC in 8-24 hours.

-• Nutrient agar: Colonies are large (2-3mm), thick, colorless, moist, easily emulsifiable.
+• Nutrient agar: Colonies are large (2-3mm), thick, colourless, moist, easily emulsifiable.

-• Blood agar: Colonies are big, circular, grey, moist, and some strain beta hemolysis (mainly UPEC strain).
+• Blood agar: Colonies are big, circular, grey, moist, and some strains exhibit beta hemolysis (mainly UPEC strain).

 Biochemical reactions: